Krachkovskii/RevitTranslator/README.md

 ### Cancellation & Undo

 Translations can be stopped at any point by clicking **Cancel** in the progress window.
-You can then choose to apply the completed portion, or discard everything.
+You can then choose to update the model with the completed portion, or discard everything.

 Already-applied translations can be fully reversed with a single **Ctrl+Z** — the entire session is committed as one transaction.